 But, before the final drop, I took advantage of the hovering boat to slip under it, remove the risers and make a flat resting place.

 Here is the first surprise: a good look at the bottom of the bow where I had poured the thickened epoxy.
-It looks a little messy here but...
+It looks like a disaster here but...

 ...after a little work with the Shinto rasp it cleaned up nicely.
 And a little epoxy filler should take care of the rest.

-The protruding daggerboard trunk sides need to trimmed off.
+The protruding daggerboard trunk sides need to trimmed off too.
 I'd forgotten about them.

 Quick work with the pull saw.

 I'll be cleaning up the edges and the underside of the side panels throughout the week.